It was under the guidance of Clinton Mike – father of the Nottinghamshire cricketer, Greg Mike - that Usman Afzaal played his early cricket.

 Nevertheless the selectors were clearly impressed by his ability and in the summer of 2001 he made his Test debut in the first match against Australia at Edgbaston.
 He was not seen in the following tests, but returned for the fourth Test at The Oval, where he scored 54.

-Ignored by England in 2002, he was still Notts’ leading runscorer, but has since moved counties a number of times before retiring in 2010.
+Ignored by England in 2002, he was still Notts’ leading runscorer, but left the following year, since when he moved counties a number of times before retiring in 2010.